If you’re looking for the best beaches in Bali, head stra2ight to the Bukit Peninsula just south of the island.

-Long known for its towering cliffs, gorgeous rock formations and golden soft sand paired with crystal clear waters (and of course picturesque sunsets and world-class waves) the Uluwatu beaches are hard to beat.
+Long known for its towering cliffs and gorgeous rock formations, the Uluwatu beaches are hard to beat.

 A lot of what you see on social media portrays the best beaches in Uluwatu as untouched and uncrowded.